-Activity: The Center for Girl-Child Education uses intensive mentor-led “safe space” girls groups for adolescent girls to acquire the basic academic competencies (including literacy and numeracy) and critical life skills they would need to succeed in school and bey
+Activity: The Center for Girl-Child Education uses intensive mentor-led “safe space” girls groups for adolescent girls to acquire the basic academic competencies and critical life skills they would need to succeed in school and beyond.

 Name of the Organization: Centre for Girl-Child Education (CGE)

 Headquarter: Kaduna State, Nigeria

 Geographical reach: 500 rural communities in the Northern Nigerian states of Jigawa, Kaduna Kebbi and Sokoto

 Number of beneficiaries: 17,000 girls and their communities

 Project Representative: Ms Habiba Mohammed

 Safe Space Club for Girls by the Centre for Girl-Child Education uses mentor-led safe spaces, community engagement, subsidization of school fees and training of female teachers to complement government schooling and improving the acquisition of basic academic competencies (literacy and numeracy skills) by girls.